 Most of Call of Duty video games are prone to a lot of bugs or errors almost on platforms which becomes common to players that we can’t deny.
 Whereas titles like Modern Warfare II or Warzone 2.0 might have slightly specific errors that can be related to the server connectivity.
-Meanwhile, it seems that several MW2 and Warzone 2 players are getting disconnected from Steam error on the PC while joining it or connecting to servers preventing them from loading.
+Meanwhile, several MW2 and Warzone 2 players seem disconnected from a Steam error on the PC while joining it or connecting to servers preventing them from loading.

-It’s been a couple of days since Warzone 2.0 was released and Steam users have already started encountering the disconnected error while launching and connecting to the game.
-The error notice says “You have been disconnected from the server” to the affected or unfortunate Modern Warfare II & Warzone 2.0 players on Steam.
-Now, if you’re also facing the same error then make sure to follow this troubleshooting guide to resolve it for the Steam version.
+It’s been a couple of days since Warzone 2.0 was released, and Steam users have already started encountering the disconnected error while launching and connecting to the game.
+The error notice says, “You have been disconnected from the server” to the affected or unfortunate Modern Warfare II & Warzone 2.0 players on Steam.
+Now, if you’re also facing the same error, follow this troubleshooting guide to resolve it for the Steam version.

 - Fix: MW2 and Warzone 2 Disconnected from Steam Error